timcreasy/BKON_iOS/README.md

 ![](http://i.imgur.com/YwZgvC3.png)

-With our newly created bridging header, we can import the necessary headers which we would like to expose to our Swift project, in this case, we will be importing PhySdk.h.
+With our newly created bridging header, we can import the necessary headers which we would like to expose to our Swift project.
+In this case, we will be importing PhySdk.h.
 Open your newly created PROJ_NAME-Bridging-Header.h and add the following:

 ![](http://i.imgur.com/fMpWnHV.png)

 That's it!
-Depending on what headers you exposed to Swift, they will now be availble to use in your Swift Project!
+Depending on what headers you exposed to Swift, they will now be available to use in your Swift Project!

 ![](http://i.imgur.com/EJvmWd0.png)